European Lawyers practising in the UK

 Maintaining a regular practice or personal presence

-If you are a manager or owner of a law firm in the UK, but you personally are based outside the UK full-time, you will not be maintaining a regular practice in the UK unless you regularly attend the firm's UK office, branch or agency.
+If you are a manager or owner of a law firm in the UK, but you personally are based outside the UK full-time, you will not be maintaining a regular practice in the UK unless you regularly and frequently attend the firm's UK office, branch or agency.

 - a daily or weekly presence is likely to mean that you are maintaining a regular practice in the UK and a regular personal presence at the UK office

-a fortnightly presence for the purpose of attending managers' meetings and dealing only with matters of management of the firm might not amount either to regular practice in the UK or regular personal presence at the UK office
+- a fortnightly presence for the purpose of attending managers' meetings and dealing only with matters of management of the firm might not amount either to regular practice in the UK or regular personal presence at the UK office.

 Ordinary place of employment and secondments